 You can begin an AOEU course before submitting your application.
 Actually, you can take a few!
 If you’re ready to jump in, take your courses for graduate credit and earn an 80% or higher.
 Then, if you are accepted to the program, up to eighteen previously completed AOEU credits automatically transfer into your degree.

 Reviewing your application is the most important thing you can do.
 Before you press submit, ensure everything you’ve submitted shows you in the best light.

 Although applying to a master’s degree program can sound daunting, it doesn’t need to be.
-Use the helpful tips outlined here along with the downloads to guide yourself in the process.
-Don’t forget, you’ll have your Admissions Counselor there to help!
+Use the helpful tips outlined here to guide you in the process.
+Don’t forget—you’ll have your Admissions Counselor there to help!

 Are you thinking about applying?
 Use the buttons below to get started!

 What questions do you have about the application process?

 Magazine articles and podcasts are opinions of professional education contributors and do not necessarily represent the position of the Art of Education University (AOEU) or its academic offerings.
 Contributors use terms in the way they are most often talked about in the scope of their educational experiences.